visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 issues the **Primary** is handling.

-Ideally, the **Primary** is able to handle all SRE activity and no other developers are engaged.
-However, this situation can change for significant :ref:`escalations <sre_escalations>`.
+Ideally, the **Primary** is able to handle all SRE activity and no other developers are engaged (However, this situation can change for significant :ref:`escalations <sre_escalations>`).
 Thus, other developers are free to ignore customer inquiries as well as redirect customers who may contact them directly via email, phone or walk-in.
 It is a best practice to handle such redirections with a formal, three-way handoff confirming that the customer indeed makes